 Seeding methods include:

 - Drill seeding by use of a Brillion grass or No-Till drill.
 Ensures the best soil-to-seed contact when planted at the recommended depth of 1/8 to 1/4 inch.
-Note that seed placement depth varies by soil type, season and available moisture.
+Note that the seed placement depth varies by soil type, season and available moisture.
 Consult with your local agronomist on preferred seeding depths in your region.

 - Broadcast seeding by broadcast spreader or by hand.
 Broadcast seeding is not recommended because it does not ensure soil contact nor accurate seed placement.
-If broadcast seeding is the only option, follow with a drag or cultipacker to push seed into the top 1/8 to 1/4 inch of the soil.
+If broadcast seeding is the only option, follow with a drag or a cultipacker to push the seed into the top 1/8 to 1/4 inch of the soil.

 - Frost seeding in the spring to take advantage of available moisture and reduced weed competition.

 Frost seeding legumes and grasses is an efficient way to improve pasture yields or change the forage composition within the pasture.